Finishing on the same spot.

-In Shotokan karate it is not uncommon to be taught that each kata, regardless of its length, or complexity, should start and finish on exactly the same spot.
-Over the years, however, I have come to believe that the objective of "getting back home" as it is commonly referred to, was never the original intent.
+In Shotokan karate it is not uncommon to be taught that each kata, regardless of its length, or complexity, should always start, and finish, on exactly the same spot.
+Over the years I have come to believe that the objective of getting "back home" was never an original intent.

-It is likely that this "modern concept" began life around 1956 when Master Funakoshi finally agreed that Shotokan katas could be performed in a public setting for te very first time.
-History tells us that this lead to Master Funakoshi and Shihan Nakayama spending a number of days together going over each kata, and modifying the movements as needed, so that each practitioner would now start and end on the same spot.
-The idea being that in addition to the quality of the kata, this would be another aid in helping to determine a winner.
+It is likely that this "modern concept" began life around 1956 when Master Funakoshi finally agreed that Shotokan katas and kumite could be performed in public for the very first time.
+History tells us that Master Funakoshi, and Masatoshi Nakayama, spent a number of days together going over each kata, and modifying the movements as needed so that a student would now start, and end, on the same spot.

-Remember: "In classical karate home is always where ever you finish".
+Remember: "In classical karate, home is always wherever you finish."